-4.1 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
+4.1 Interested parties can make representations about licence applications or apply for a review of an existing licence.
 These parties are defined in the 2005 Act as follows:

-"For the purposes of this Part a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the application is made, the persona) lives sufficiently close to the premises to be likely to be affected by the authorised activities,
+"For the purposes of this Part a person is an interested party in relation to an application for or in respect of a premises licence if, in the opinion of the licensing authority which issues the licence or to which the application is made, the person-

-- b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)"

-^{4.2} The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the 2005 Act to determine whether a person is an interested party.

-4.2.1 Each case will be decided upon its merits.
+- a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - b) has business interests that might be affected by the authorised activities, or - c) represents persons who satisfy paragraph (a) or (b)" - 4.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the 2005 Act to determine whether a person is an interested party. - 4.3 Each case will be decided upon its merits.
 This authority will not apply a rigid rule to its decision making.
-It will consider the examples of considerations provided in the Gambling Commission's Guidance for local authorities at 8.9 to 8.17.
-It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.

-4.3 The Gambling Commission has recommended that the licensing authority states that interested parties include trade associations and trade unions, and residents' and tenants' associations (Gambling Commission Guidance for local authorities 6.21).
-This authority will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the 2005 Act i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for.

-4.4 Interested parties can be persons who are democratically elected such as Councillors and MP's.
+It will consider the examples of considerations provided in the Gambling Commission's Guidance to licensing authorities at 8.9 to 8.17.
+It will also consider the Gambling Commission's Guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices. - 4.4 The Gambling Commission has recommended that the licensing authority states that interested parties include trade associations and trade unions, and residents' and tenants' associations (Gambling Commission Guidance to licensing authorities 6.21).
+This authority will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person under the terms of the 2005 Act i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - 4.5 Interested parties can be persons who are democratically elected such as Councillors and MPs.
 No specific evidence of being asked to represent an interested person will be required as long as the Councillor/MP represents the ward likely to be affected.
 Likewise, parish councils likely to be affected will be considered to be interested parties.
-Other than these however, this authority will generally require written evidence that a person/body (e.g. an advocate/relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the representation is sufficient.
+Other than these however, this authority will generally require written evidence that a person/body (e.g. an advocate/relative) 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or has business interests that might be affected by the authorised activities.
+A letter from one of these persons, requesting the representation is sufficient.

-4.5 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
-If there are any doubts then please contact the Democratic and Registration Services Group at (01234) 276934 or e-mail licensing@bedford.gov.uk.

-4.6 Representations are only admissible if they are made by a responsible authority or an interested party.
-An admissible representation is only relevant if it raises issues arising from s153 of the 2005 Act, namely: (1) Codes prescribed by the Secretary of State; (2) Guidance issued by the Gambling Commission; (3) the three licensing objectives; or (4) the Statement published by the local authority.

-4.7 The application will only be refused on the grounds that it fails to satisfy the requirements in s153 of the Act (as above) that it is not reasonably consistent with the licensing objectives and accord with the Guidance; Codes; and Statement of the Local Authority.
+- 4.6 If individuals wish to approach Councillors to ask them to represent their views then care should be taken that the Councillors are not part of the Licensing Committee dealing with the licence application.
+If there are any doubts then please contact the Democratic and Registration Services Group at (01234) 276934 or e-mail licensing@bedford.gov.uk. - 4.7 Representations are only admissible if they are made by a responsible authority or an interested party.
+An admissible representation is only relevant if it raises issues arising from s153 of the 2005 Act, namely: (1) Codes prescribed by the Secretary of State; (2) Guidance issued by the Gambling Commission; (3) the three licensing objectives; or (4) the Statement published by the local authority. - 4.8 The application will only be refused on the grounds that it fails to satisfy the requirements in s153 of the Act (as above) that it is not reasonably consistent with the licensing objectives and accord with the Guidance; Codes; and Statement of the Local Authority.